DiogoKramel/SMMR/README.md

 ## Key features

-- Implement analysis with standard data based on literature and input your own
+- Implement analysis with standard data based on literature or input your own
 - Adjust the anthropogenic threats to your study case
-- Simulation loops elimante the randomness of the answer
+- Loops eliminate the randomness of the answer

 ## Contributing